Preimplementation Genetic Screening

 If both of you are a carrier of a single gene disorder, then Karyomapping is performed.
 The procedure helps identifies the embryos that are not affected by the disorder, thus prevents the condition to transfer to the next generation.

 - The procedure can be used to test over 100 genetic conditions

 - PGD is carried out before implantation thus allowing the couple to decide on whether they want pregnancy

 - Couples can have biological children

-- Although PGS helps reduce the chances of giving a birth to child with genetic disorder, it cannot eliminate the risk.
-In few cases, further testing is required during pregnancy to eliminate the genetic disorder completely
+- Although PGD helps reduce the chances of giving a birth to the child with the genetic disorder, it cannot eliminate the risk.
+In a few cases, further testing is required during pregnancy to eliminate the genetic disorder completely

-Hope you got required information about the Preimplantation genetic screening.
-If you want to know more, consult our Infertility specialist right away.
-You can find ivf cost, iui cost, icsi treatment cost by contacting us at 040-4260 7310.
-Book an Appointment now!
+Hope you got required information about the Preimplantation genetic diagnosis.
+If you want to know more, consult our specialists right away.